 - How to remap the left button on the Surface Arc Mouse

 - How to remap the right button on Surface Arc Mouse

 - How to enable “Three Fingers click” on Surface Arc Mouse

 - How to configure scroll speed on Surface Arc Mouse

 - How to configure DPI settings on Surface Arc Mouse

 - How to restore default settings on Surface Arc Mouse

-To configure Surface Arc Mouse, make sure you’ve done the following requirements.
+To configure the Surface Arc Mouse, ensure you’ve met the following requirements.

-- Now you can proceed to open the Microsoft Mouse and Keyboard Center from the start menu.
+- You can open the Microsoft Mouse and Keyboard Center from the start menu.
 If everything goes well, you will see the Surface Arc Mouse configurations interface below:

 Now you are good to go.
 Read on to see what you can do with your Surface Arc Mouse.